rpw1/351-Final-Project/README.md

-# K-NN Number and Symbol Recognition
+# K-NN Number and Symbol Recognition CSCI-B351 Final Project
 By Ryan Williams and Carson Crick

 This repository uses a third party software called python-mnist